xapian/xapian-docsprint/howtos/replication.rst

 there is one configuration step to be performed on the master machine, and two servers to run.

+.. todo:: XAPIAN_MAX_CHANGESETS is not irrelevant in brass.
+We should talk about
+          that here but only if we are clear what version it was added in.

 Firstly, on the master machine, the indexer must be run with the environment variable `XAPIAN_MAX_CHANGESETS` set to a non-zero value.
 (Currently, the actual value it is set to is irrelevant, but I suggest using a value of 10).